Heart Beat (film): Production

-It was one of the first movies from the newly formed Orion Productions.
+It was one of the first movies from the newly formed Orion Pictures.

+The film was produced by Orion Pictures, but was released by Warner Bros.
+Warner Bros. disliked the film and didn't consider it commercial enough.
+A marketing memo issued a strategy -- "Punt."
+The film was dumped into theaters with little fanfare, despite the earlier excitement generated by Orion's pre-production announcements and the much ballyhooed casting of Nick Note as his star was rising after role in the television smash hit "Rich Man, Poor Man."

+Beat Legend William S. Burroughs visited the set one day, and wrote about it in 'Rolling Stone' magazine, feeling "the past hung in the air" due to the realism in the film.
+When sitting with Nick Nolte who played Neal, Burroughs "felt Neal sitting there in his cheap 1950s suit with the sleeves pulled up."

 Critical reception

 Roger Ebert of The Chicago Sun-Times gave the film 2½ out of 4 stars and praised certain aspects of the film:

+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Musical score and soundtrack

-The score was composed by Jack Nitzsche, and included the song "I Love Her, Too" co-written by Buffy Sainte-Marie and sung by Aaron Neville.
+The score was composed by Jack Nitzsche, and included the song "I Love Her, Too" with lyrics by John Byrum and Buffy Sainte-Marie and sung by Aaron Neville.
 The soundtrack prominently featured saxophonist Art Pepper and other West Coast jazz musicians, with the soundtrack album released on the Capitol label.

 Track listing

 All compositions by Jack Nitzsche except where noted.